chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

 A core goal of Harvest is to facilitate data discovery by using the data itself to drive the application.
 This requires that the interfaces for interacting with the data are suitable for the domain and the data itself.
 Having the ability to create custom controls and quickly integrate them in the application makes Harvest as a whole that much more powerful for rapidly developing domain-specific applications.

-We believe that custom controls are going be one or the primary "selling points" when evaluating Harvest for future projects.
+We believe that custom controls are going be one of the primary "selling points" when evaluating Harvest for future projects.
 As a result, we've decided to begin development of a repository (yet to be named) for storing custom controls for different use cases.
 This repository will be community-driven and pull requests can be submitted at any time for integrating a custom control.
 For the time being any ideas for query controls can be added to the [query control wishlist](https://github.com/cbmi/cilantro/issues/437).